 - Arts promotion

 - Strategic planning and evaluation

 Popular Career Options

 In addition to art directors, graduates of graphic design programs go on to many other careers.
 Popular career options include:

 Employment Outlook and Salary Information

 Art directors are responsible for overseeing the creation and design of the visuals that appear in magazines, newspapers, books and even many online publications.
-For the years 2010-2020, the U.S. Bureau of Labor Statistics (www.bls.gov) reported that art director jobs are expected to increase by 9%.
-The BLS also predicts that the most growth is likely to be in the advertising field, while jobs in publishing will decline swiftly as more media moves to online formats.
-In 2012, the median annual salary for art directors was around $80,880.
+For the years 2014-2024, the U.S. Bureau of Labor Statistics (www.bls.gov) reported that art director jobs are expected to increase by 2%.
+The BLS also predicts that jobs in publishing will decline swiftly as more media move to online formats.
+In 2015, the median annual salary for art directors was around $89,760.